rikgale/VRSCustomMarkers/README.md

 - F18 - set to "F18H" and "F18S" ICAO type
 - E2 - set to "E2" ICAO type
 - L159 - set to "L159", "L39" ICAO Type
-- Boat/Ship - set to ZZZZ-BOAT
+- Boats/Ships - set to ZZZZ-BOAT (side view of a boat), BOATLG, BOATMD, BOATSM (Top views of boats)

 .... and many others.